 Pour In Place

-Our pour in place rubber system utilizes the highest quality EPDM or TPV coloured rubber granules and a polyurethane resin binder to create a strong and seamless rubber surface.
-Pour in place rubber is more versatile, comfortable to walk on and more resilient than stamped concrete or flag stone.
+Our pour in place rubber system utilizes the highest quality EPDM coloured rubber granules and a polyurethane resin binder to create a strong and seamless rubber surface.
+Pour in place rubber safety decks are more versatile, comfortable to walk on, and more resilient than stamped concrete or flag stone.
 Whether covering existing surfaces or creating a brand new area, our rubber provides a durable, non-slip surface that won't crack or flake from the freeze and thaw from the Canadian climate.
 Completely customizable colour and design options allow for your surface to mirror your personality and needs.

 CUSTOM COLOURS & DESIGNS

 Mix and match colours and add logos, borders or patterns